jamescherti/outline-indent.el/README.md

 - `(outline-indent-open-fold-rec)`: Open fold at point recursively.
 - `(outline-indent-toggle-fold)`: Open or close a fold under point.
 - `(outline-indent-toggle-level-at-point)`: Toggle the visibility of the indentation level under the cursor.
-- `(outline-indent-select)`: Select the entire indented block at point, activating a visual region spans the heading and all of its associated indented content.
-- `(outline-indent-forward-same-level)`: Move the cursor to the next heading that is at the same indentation level.
-- `(outline-indent-backward-same-level)`: Move the cursor to the previous heading that is at the same indentation level.

 You can also indent/unindent and move subtree up and down using: